Airlines stumble ahead with COVID plans that may heighten risks

 According to a review of existing scientific studies on the potential for infection on a jetliner, interviews with leading researchers, and a review of airline policies:

-Delta has vowed not to book passengers into middle seats at least through this year.
+Delta Air Lines has vowed not to book passengers into middle seats at least through this year.
 Southwest Airlines is limiting the seats it sells through Oct.
-31. American Airlines resumed selling planes to full capacity earlier this summer, and United Airlines Holdings Inc. never pledged to keep seats open.
+31. American Airlines Group resumed selling planes to full capacity earlier this summer, and United Airlines Holdings never pledged to keep seats open.
 American has said it’s impossible to social distance on a flight and that passengers are protected by masks and sanitation measures.
+Alaska Airlines representatives have said their carrier will reassign seating during the boarding process to create space between passengers whenever possible.

 Air filtration systems on jetliners are similarly confounding.